zavandr/conjugate-generation/README.md

-# conjugate-generation
+# Conjugate generation of sporadic almost simple groups

-accompanying gap code for an article
+[GAP](https://www.gap-system.org/) code for the article of the same name by

+Danila O. Revin and Andrei V. Zavarnitsine